 CHA: Deceptive characters do well with some CHA to help out with social skill checks.

 Gloom Stalkers will do well with any race that gives a +2 DEX bonus.
 In addition, look for races that give secondary bonuses in WIS or CON.
 Darkvision is not necessary, as Gloom Stalkers get it for free, but choosing a race that already has darkvision will make it even better.

 If you’re using the Player’s Handbook to create your Gloom Stalker ranger, consider the following options:

 Elf: Elves get +2 to DEX, ideal for this subclass.
 As an elf, you also gain access to the Elven Accuracy feat, boosting WIS or DEX even further and making attack rolls more reliable.

-- Wood Elf: Wood Elves are the classic choice for Rangers, and they hold up just as well for the Gloom Stalker variant.
+- Wood: Wood Elves are the classic choice for rangers, and they hold up just as well for the Gloom Stalker variant.
 The racial feature Mask of the Wild makes Gloom Stalkers even better at hiding in natural environments.